uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 ### 1.3 MacOS (Intel/AMD)

 For older MacOS using Intel or AMD processors, it is recommended that you use **VirtualBox** to run Linux.
 Download VirtualBox for macOS [here](https://download.virtualbox.org/virtualbox/7.2.6/VirtualBox-7.2.6-172322-OSX.dmg).
+After finishing this subsection, go to [Section 2](lab-1-setting-up-your-laptop.md#id-2.-learning-the-kali-linux-bash-terminal).

 Once VirtualBox is installed, you need to download a pre-configured Kali Linux VM image [here](https://cdimage.kali.org/kali-2025.4/kali-linux-2025.4-virtualbox-amd64.7z).
 Alternatively, you can download it from the [official Kali website](https://www.kali.org/get-kali/#kali-virtual-machines).